Edit-aware RAW Reconstruction: Results

 Metadata-assisted methods offer the additional capability of model fine-tuning at inference time, typically using RAW samples stored as metadata, to adapt the model weights to a specific image.
 With our edit-aware loss, fine-tuning can be directed not only to the image, but also to the target edit.
 We demonstrate this ability of our method using the UNet model, where the fine-tuning loss is computed as $\mathcal{L}_\mathrm{sRGB-FT}(\mathbf{z_d}, \mathbf{\hat{z}_d}) = \| \mathbf{z_d} - \mathbf{\hat{z}_d} \|_2^2$, where $\mathbf{z_d} = g_\phi(\mathbf{x_d})$, $\mathbf{\hat{z}_d} = g_\phi(\mathbf{\hat{x}_d})$, and $\mathbf{\hat{x}_d}$ is obtained by downsampling the output of the network $\hat{\mathbf{x}}$.
 Importantly, during fine-tuning, the parameters $\phi$ can be fixed to match the target edit (e.g., $\varepsilon = 0.5$ for a +0.5 exposure edit) or randomly sampled as during training.
 We perform fine-tuning for 100 iterations using random 1024-pixel crops; $\mathbf{z_d}$ is computed once.

 We demonstrate this idea on exposure and white-balance edits, as the two most common and representative user adjustments.
 Table~\ref{tab:finetuning} shows three scenarios: the first row is the baseline model fine-tuned for the test image, the second row is our model fine-tuned with $\phi$ randomly sampled, and the last row is our model fine-tuned with $\phi$ fixed to the target edit.
 Even with standard fine-tuning (first and second rows), our method maintains an advantage over the baseline model, and fixing $\phi$ to the target edit (last row) further improves performance.
 The qualitative results in Fig.~\ref{fig:finetuning} show that target edit-aware fine-tuning produces more accurate and visually consistent outputs under the selected edits.
-See Section~\ref{sec:finetuning_cam} of the supplementary material for similar finetuning experiments on the CAM~\cite{cam} method.